 If you have hooded eyelids, you know that you need to prevent the eyeshadow from transferring onto the hood for a look that will last all day.
 This eye primer is not going to do that.
 It is not transfer free.

 Drying Time Isn’t Ideal If You’re In A Hurry

 I’m a single mom, so I have to try out makeup products and really test them to see when I can, and can’t use them.
 I have certain basics that I use on really busy mornings because they’re quick and efficient.
 This eyeshadow primer is not going to make it to that list.

 After application, the creamy eyeshadow primer took several minutes to dry before I could apply eyeshadow.
 While this might not be a big deal to some, it’s not ideal for busy mom’s make up routines.
 However, I’m still going to use it when I have spare time or am playing with my makeup.

 I did wipe it off once and re-apply it to make sure that it wasn’t applied too thick, and I had the same results.
 I simply couldn’t go straight from primer to eyeshadow in under a minute like I can with my Urban Decay primer.

 If you don’t have hooded eyes, are okay with your makeup lasting 6-8 hours before fading, and have an extra minute in the morning, this is a great eyeshadow primer.
 The color is nice, the application is easy and you can use a brush to apply it accurately to your eyelids.
 If you don’t care for a squeeze tube, you’ll love that this comes in a pot.

-On the other hand, if you do have hooded eyes you want a product that doesn’t transfer and dries quickly, Urban Decay will work wonderfully.
 If you’re not sure about eye primers, check out this article to learn more!